-I’ve been to Ragdale Hall at least five times so I think I’m qualified to talk about why I love it…..in fact, this time last week, I was back there happily having my skin buzzed during my Sonic Cleanse Facial – and then my time was up.
+I’ve been to Ragdale Hall at least five times so I think I’m qualified to talk about why I love it and why I think you will too…..in fact, this time last week, I was back there happily having facials, swimming about in warm water, eating delicious healthy food – and then my time was up.
 I had to remove my fluffy white gown, stop and go back to a world where I have to make more pressing decisions than which pool or hot room to sit in.

 This post contains affiliate links and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 I don’t like the real world – it’s stressful and right now, there seems to be a lot of snow.
 I am therefore applying for the (not advertised) position of ‘writer in residence’ at Ragdale Hall and would like them to allow me to move in.